iloveicedgreentea/GoWatchIt/readme.md

-# Plex Webhook Automation
+# Home Theater Automation Server

 *Please read the readme start to finish*

 ## Features

+This has become more of a general purpose home theater automation server.
+It is centered around Plex, but I am adding support for generic sources of info as well.

-* Load/unload profiles automatically, no user action needed, correct codec detected
+* Load/unload BEQ profiles automatically, no user action needed, correct codec detected
 * Detect aspect ratio and send command to HA to adjust accordingly
   * Also supports using my MadVR Envy Home Assistant integration
 * Set Master Volume based on media type (movie, TV, etc)
 * Trigger lights when playing or stopping automatically
+* HDMI Sync detection and automation (pause while it is syncing)
-* Mute/Unmute Minidsp for night mode/WAF
+* Mute/Unmute Minidsp for things like night mode/WAF (turning off subs)
 * Mobile notifications (via HA) to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
 * All options are highly configurable with hot reload
 * Built in support for Home Assistant and Minidsp webhooks (e.x mute on)

-*note: all communication to HA is done via MQTT so you will need to set this up*
+*note: most communication to HA is done via MQTT so you will need to set this up*

-I wrote this to be modular and extensible so adding additional listeners is simple.

-Feel free to make PRs or feature requests

 ## Usage
 This tool is web API based.
 It is extensible by adding "handlers" which are listener endpoints for any function.

+## Setup
+Note: this assumes you have ezBEQ, Plex, and HomeAssistant working.
+Refer to their respective guides for installation help.

+You don't strictly need HA and you can use your own systems but I recommend HA.

+0) Create `config.json` and set the values appropriately.
+See below.
+1) Either pull `ghcr.io/iloveicedgreentea/plex-webhook-automation:$version` or build the binary directly
+    * if you deploy a container, mount config.json to a volume called exactly `/config.json`
+2) Set up Plex to send webhooks to your server IP, `listenPort`, and the handler endpoint of `/plexwebhook`
+    * `locahost:9999/plexwebhook`
+3) Whitelist your server IP in Plex so it can call the API without authentication.
+Plex refuses to implement local server auth with an API, so I don't want to implement their locked-in auth method that has historically had outages.
+4) Play a movie and check server logs.
+It should say what it loaded and you should see whatever options you enabled work.
+5) Add your UUID to the config.json so it filters by device
+    * can get UUID from `https://plex.tv/devices.xml` or run the tool and play something
+6) The app should detect the change and reload itself.
+This sometimes doesn't work with Docker, so might need a manual restart.

+You should deploy this as a container, systemd unit, etc.

+*side note: you should really set a compressor on your minidsp for safety as outlined in the BEQ forum post*

 ### Handlers
 `/plexwebhook`